 Some people are natural negotiators.
 For others, dealing with bids and finding the most appropriate contractor for the work isn't part of their skill set.
 At Amerifirst, we have strong relationships with certified contractors and will work with you during the bid process so you're not running around getting bids from several sources.
 We also have a dedicated Renovation Lending Department to help take care of the behind-the-scenes work that goes into this part of the process.

-- Big Loan.
-"Buying a house and borrowing more money for repairs goes against the advice of financial planners.
-I don’t want to pay for the carpet for 30 years."
-Here’s the great part about the 203k: you can borrow money based on the future value of that home when the repairs are done.
-So you’re amortizing the cost of the repairs and upgrades into the investment.
-This means you're getting instant equity.
-If you buy a home for $60,000 that’s in the neighborhood of $100,000 homes, and put $20,000 worth of work into it, you’re now the owner of a more valuable home that you paid $80,000 to buy.
+Buying a house and borrowing more money for repairs goes against the advice of financial planners.
+For example, we hear many people say they don’t want to pay for the carpet for 30 years.
+A big benefit of the 203(k) is that you can borrow the funds you need based on what your house is expected to be worth after the renovation is complete.
+The loan is set up so that you are amortizing the cost of the repairs and upgrades into the investment.
+And you're gaining instant equity.
+If you buy a home for $60,000 that’s in a neighborhood of $100,000 homes, and put $20,000 worth of work into it, you’re now the owner of a more valuable home that you paid $80,000 to buy.
 You have $20,000 instant equity.

-Whether it’s finding a great deal on a foreclosure, or working to improve your own home with a refinance, rolling the cost of the repairs and upgrades into the life of the home mortgage loan can really help add value to the house.
+Whether it’s finding a great deal on a foreclosure, or working to improve your own home with a refinance, rolling the cost of the repairs and upgrades into the life of the home loan can help add value to the house.

-Make sure you find a 203k specialist to help with this process.
+Make sure you find a 203(k) specialist to help with this process.
 You want someone who's done these loans, who knows the government requirements and who knows certified contractors to get the work done.